galacticcouncil/hydration-docs/docs/start_nominating.md

 :::note

 HydraDX Snakenet has a **limit of 64 nominators per validating node**.
 When selecting a node to nominate, make sure that the validator has not reached the maximum amount of nominations, otherwise your nomination will be invalid and you will not receive rewards for your stake.
-The number of nominations for every validator can be found in the *Waiting* tab in the Staking UI.
+The number of nominations for every validator can be found in the *Waiting* menu tab in the Staking UI.

 :::